richardan01/Finance-bot/README.md

 ## How It Works

-FinBot leverages the power of the Google Gemini API with a detailed system instruction that primes the AI to act as a financial analyst.
+FinBot leverages the power of a large language model with a detailed system instruction that primes the AI to act as a financial analyst.

 1.  **User Input**: The user sends a prompt, which can be a text question or a file upload.
 2.  **API Communication**: The request is sent to the `geminiService`, which constructs a request to the Gemini API, including the prompt, conversation history, and any file data.